devharshmehta/Simple_calculator/README.md

 # Simple Expression Calculator

-A custom Python calculator that evaluates arithmetic expressions with support for nested parentheses, negative numbers, and implicit multiplication.
+A custom Python calculator that evaluates arithmetic expressions with support for nested parentheses, negative numbers, and implicit multiplication and factorial.
 The calculator also approximates the result as both a decimal and a fraction.

 ## Overview